kichikuou/web/help/en/docs/settings.md

     !!!
 Note
         This feature does not work on iOS.

+Streamer Mode (mosaic NSFW images)
+:   Applies a mosaic effect to NSFW images in the game.
+Currently available only for Kichikuou Rance.

 ## Saved data
 You can back up your save files stored in the browser or transfer it between different browsers.